 Pawtucket Public Library Restoration

 The Pawtucket Public Library consists of the original 1902 Sayles Library Building and the adjacent 1896 Burns Building, which was originally a post office.
-There has recently been signs of water infiltration at the original entry rotunda to the old post office.
+There had been signs of water infiltration at the original entry rotunda to the old post office.

 The project team was involved in all phases of the repair and restoration work from the initial investigation through construction administration and worked with library planner Adams & Smith.